Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <h2 id="01H821RTQ64NDJ9KHTM0B34MJK">Modifying Custom Data Properties</h2>
 <p>
-  <span>You should also provide an option to modify custom user data, such as by increasing the value on the server by 1, etc. Since there are many operations you could perform with that data, it is recommended to implement a subclass for this API, which may be retrieved through the Countly instance.</span>
+  You should also provide an option to modify custom user data, such as by increasing the value on the server by 1, etc. Since there are many operations you could perform with that data, it is recommended to implement a subclass for this API, which may be retrieved through the Countly instance.
 </p>
 <p>
-  <span>The standard methods that should be provided by the SDK are as follows (provided as pseudo-code, naming conventions may differ from platform to platform):</span>
+  The standard methods that should be provided by the SDK are as follows (provided as pseudo-code, naming conventions may differ from platform to platform):
 </p>
 <ul>
   <li>Countly.userData.set(string key, string value)</li>